JuMoKan/CCA175_Hadoop_Spark_Developer/sqoop_commands.md

 ```

+### Incremental loads

 Getting delta (--where) : if there are new records in mysql database that need to be stored in HDFS.  \
---append option is used to avoid the failure (department folder already exists). \
+--append option is used to avoid the failure (departments folder already exists). \
 N+1 is the index of the first new record to be stored in HDFS.\

 ```